mariogarridopt/lofi-girl-cli/README.md

 ## Contributing

 As open source project, lofi-girl-cli welcome every help you can provide.
 [Here is a guide on how to submit changes.](CONTRIBUTING.md)

+### Acknowledgments
+This project was creating after the [zackradisic/lofi-cli](https://github.com/zackradisic/lofi-cli) project died.
+Inspired by the project we are working on building ever more features.